Quickbooks Alternatives for Screen Printers

 Most small businesses offer various widgets or services.
 Widget is a generic term for any number of items that a business simply buys and re-sells.
-Services typically represent labor which a company or business owner renders to a customer in exchange for a stipulated payment.
+Services typically represent labor that a company or business owner renders to a customer in exchange for a stipulated payment.

-Examples of such businesses could be equipment parts wholesaler, retail stores, or more elaborately, an AC contractor who sells a combination of widgets and offer repair and maintenance services.
+Examples of such businesses could be equipment parts wholesaler, retail stores, or more elaborately, AC contractor who sells a combination of widgets and offer repair and maintenance services.

 The order management and financial transactions of retail businesses are straightforward.
 Such businesses usually involve the purchase and resale of a product, from manufacturers to consumers.
 An inventory of the widgets is kept as they are stocked and resold to clients via a website or physical retail outlets.

 Screen printing and embroidery businesses are different.
 In most cases, you are not only “buying and reselling” items.
 Instead, you buy an item, modify it (like screen print or embroider on it) and THEN resell the item.
 More often than not, this “modification process” can be complex.

 As we have pointed out already, a screen-printing business doesn’t follow the same line of transactions as most retail stores do.
 The majority of retail stores one would find today simply buys and resells any number of products.
 With screen printing, a few more links are added to the chain of a transaction, and that includes:

 Basically, this process has bits of manufacturing, as well as retailing and service rendering embedded in it.
 The creation of designs requires the expertise of a designer, which makes it a rendered service.
 Embellishing the purchased materials with the desired designs transforms it from one product to another, hence making it plausible for a screen printer to be identified as a manufacturer.
 Finally, buying and reselling of materials to a customer places a stamp on the transaction as a retail business.